 Abilities of the Hunter Clade Kill Team

 Doctrina Imperatives are special effects that are applied to your entire Kill Team.
-In the Strategy Phase of the first Turning Point, you select one of them to take effect, and in one Turning Point after that, you can select a different one, which is then active for the rest of the game.
+In the Strategy Phase of the first Turning Point, you select one of them to take effect, and in each Turning Point after that, you can select a different one (it used to be just twice per game, but was changed in the Balance Dataslate – the latest Balance Dataslate this article is based on was from December 23, 2022).
 In short, you can have two different Doctrina Imperatives active over the course of a game.
 Each imperative gives and advantage (Optimisation) and disadvantage (Deprecation) two your Kill Team, so be sure to choose something that fits the playstyle of the operatives you’re bringing in a game.
+When you use a Doctrina Imperative in the first Turning Point, the Deprecation part doesn’t take effect – in subsequent Turning Points, it does (as per the latest Balance Dataslate).
 You can choose between the following Doctrina Imperatives:

 - Protector Imperative: